 Step 1.
 Connect the USB drive to your computer.

 Step 2.
-Type the "recovery drive" in the search box and then select "Create a recovery drive".
+To create a recovery drive, go to the Start menu, type "recovery drive" in the search box, and select "Create a recovery drive".

 Step 3.
 In the pop-out window, click on "Back up system files to the recovery drive" and then click on "Next".